 5. Sensitizing Remote Teams to Actually Follow Data-Security Protocols

-We talk to our remote employees until we’re blue in the face about cybersecurity challenges and how to solve them, but if we can’t manage to get them to actually follow procedure, we might as well be talking to a brick wall.
+We talk to our remote employees until they’re blue in the face about cybersecurity challenges and how to solve them, but if we can’t manage to get them to actually follow procedure, we might as well be talking to a brick wall.

 When dealing with remote teams, you’re obviously faced with the challenge of not being able to sit in the same room with your employees.
 In this case, it’s best to go to the next solution in line: video conferencing.

 Video conferencing holds many benefits, and the most relevant to this issue is having better communication and stronger relationships.
 This positive outcome is to be expected when factors like facial expressions and body language come into play.
-The persons communicating are able to show more feeling and emotions to each other and build trust in the working relationship.
+The people communicating are able to show more feeling and emotions to each other and build trust in the working relationship.

-Picking a video conferencing app that suits your business is a whole other Dickens story since there are so many out there.
+Picking a video conferencing app that suits your business is a whole other story since there are so many out there.
 But if you’re a small business owner looking for a free solution, Skype would be an obvious go-to solution.
 Other than that, if you find yourself wishing for a more holistic video conference app, with features such as conversation recordings or integration with calendar apps, check out software like GoToMeeting and Zoom.

 Wrapping it Up

-There you have it, five of the biggest challenges that small to medium businesses face when dealing with borderless workforces and employees who access business information on their personal devices from all over the world.
+There you have it, five of the biggest challenges that small businesses face when dealing with borderless workforces and employees who access business information on their personal devices from all over the world.
 However, even the biggest problems have their solutions.
 Now that you know your enemy, buckle up and fight it out.
 Invest in security; it might just be the best investment you made for your business.
 Sensitize your remote teams about the above challenges and get them to join in the fight to make telecommuting businesses a bigger success.

 Pratik Dholakiya is the founder of The 20 Media, a content marketing agency specializing in content & data-driven SEO and PRmention, a digital PR agency.
 He regularly speaks at various conferences about SEO, Content Marketing, Entrepreneurship, and Digital PR.
-Pratik has spoken at 80th Annual Conference of Florida Public Relations Association, Accounting & Finance Show, Singapore, NextBigWhat’s UnPluggd, IIT-Bombay, SMX Israel, SEMrush Meetup, MICA, IIT-Roorkee and other major events.
+Pratik has spoken at the 80th Annual Conference of Florida Public Relations Association, Accounting & Finance Show, Singapore, NextBigWhat’s UnPluggd, IIT-Bombay, SMX Israel, SEMrush Meetup, MICA, IIT-Roorkee and other major events.
 As a passionate SEO & content marketer, he shares his thoughts and knowledge in publications like Search Engine Land, Search Engine Journal, Entrepreneur Magazine, Fast Company, The Next Web, YourStory and Inc42 to name a few.